 SAT Score-Reporting Policy: This policy gives students the ability to send the SAT scores that they feel best represent their abilities to colleges and universities, at no additional cost.
 A student can send one, multiple, or all test scores to a college on a single score report.
-They will be able to send SAT scores by sitting (the test date) and scores from individual SAT Subject Tests.
+They will be able to send SAT scores by sitting (the test date).
 Colleges continue to set their own policies regarding which scores they want students to send and which scores they will review.
 Source: College Board

 It is critical that you obtain accurate and up-to-date information about the standardized test requirements from the institutions that interest you.
-Most colleges/universities require the SAT or the ACT and more selective colleges may require several Subject Tests (achievement-based tests) in addition to the SAT.
+Most colleges/universities require the SAT or the ACT.

 It is our recommendation that each student register to take an SAT and an ACT test administration in the winter or spring of junior year.
-Students may also wish to reserve the June College Board testing date to register for Subject Tests, if this is an appropriate test taking strategy.
 Please speak with your counselor about creating an individualized standardized testing portfolio.
 It is also recommended that students consider repeating these tests once during the autumn of their senior year if appropriate.
 Please speak with your counselor to develop an appropriate testing strategy for you.

 Financial Assistance Information